-Address the causes and reduce greenhouse gas emissions Flood risk Address the causes and consequences of climate change reduce greenhouse gas emissions ensure tourism is compatible with the climate change agenda improve energy efficiency improve public transport (includes taxis) increase the use of sustainable design and construction techniques ensure access to services during and after severe weather events ensure access to food during and after severe weather events of ordinary domestic electricity maximise the role of soil as a carbon store prevent soil erosion Maintain and enhance cultural heritage, including architectural and archaeological heritage protect and enhance architectural heritage protect and enhance archaeological heritage (including unknown) protect and enhance cultural heritage reduce risks to heritage improve access to historic buildings for residents and visitors enhance local distinctiveness protect geodiversity Number of buildings on the at risk register Number of listed buildings Number of Scheduled Ancient Monuments Conservation Area Appraisals SA Objective 9 Protect and enhance the landscape protect and enhance visual amenity protect and enhance landscape character protect and enhance seascape character coastal erosion Changes to the landscape via photography of key views SA Objective 10 Support a more sustainable means of production and use of resources increase recycling and composting promote sustainable timber production increase the renewable energy capacity improve efficiency and effectiveness of sewerage system ensure the efficient use of developed land ensure the sustainable use of mineral resources including the use of recycled and secondary aggregates Renewable energy capacity installed by type.
-Proportion of new and converted dwellings on previously developed land. % household waste recycled or composted
+Address the causes and consequences of climate change with particular focus on improving resilience and adaptation

+- ensure tourism is compatible with the climate change agenda - improve energy efficiency - improve public transport (includes taxis) - increase the use of sustainable design and construction techniques - ensure access to services during and after severe weather events - ensure access to food during and after severe weather events - maximise the role of soil as a carbon store - prevent soil erosion - ensure communities, infrastructure and services are resilient against flood risk, coastal change and drought. - provide space for habitats to migrate inland in response to rising sea levels, this should include sand dunes (especially those that act as flood defences), wetlands and ponds.

+- Flood risk - Stability of coastline - Average consumption of ordinary domestic electricity - Infrastructure at a high risk of flooding and/or wave damage services at a high risk of flooding and/or wave damage - the number of residential properties at risk of flooding - salinity of ground and surface water supplies; area of sand dunes (especially for Porthmellon).

+SA Objective 8

+Maintain and enhance cultural heritage, including architectural and archaeological heritage

+- protect and enhance architectural heritage

+- protect and enhance archaeological heritage (including unknown)

+- protect and enhance cultural heritage

+- reduce risks to heritage

+- improve access to historic buildings for residents and visitors

+- enhance local distinctiveness

+- · protect geodiversity

+- Number of buildings on the at risk register

+- Number of listed buildings

+- Number of Scheduled Ancient Monuments

+- Conservation Area Appraisals

+SA Objective 9

+Protect and enhance the landscape

+- protect and enhance visual amenity

+- protect and enhance landscape character

+- protect and enhance seascape character

+- coastal erosion

+Changes to the landscape via photography of key views

+SA Objective 10

+Support a more sustainable means of production and use of resources

+- increase recycling and composting

+- promote sustainable timber production

+- increase the renewable energy capacity

+- improve efficiency and effectiveness of sewerage system

+- ensure the efficient use of developed land

+- ensure the sustainable use of mineral resources including the use of recycled and secondary aggregates

+- increase local food production

+- Renewable energy capacity installed by type. - Proportion of new and converted dwellings on previously developed - % household waste recycled or composted